protesilaos/my-website/_codelog/2022-02-19-live-emacs-videos-libreplanet-philosophy.md

 mediaid: "pKnKDJqI3Ro"
 ---

-On Saturday 2022-02-19 at 12:30 +0200 I will hold a live stream.
-The text of the presentation (`org-mode` notation):
+On Saturday 2022-02-19 at 12:30 +0200 I held a live stream.
+The recording of the video is available.
+Below is the text of the presentation (`org-mode` notation):

 ```org
 #+TITLE: Live: Emacs videos, LibrePlanet 2022, philosophy presentations